Omobolanle2881/Superstore-Sales-Analysis/README.md

-# Superstore-Sales-Analysis
+# Superstore-Sales-Analysis (Interactive Dashboard creation using Microsoft Excel And SQL)
-An analysis of Superstore sales data to uncover sales trends, customer insights and business performance
+## Project Overview
+This project analyzes Superstore sales data to understand sales performance, customer behavior, product performance and regional trends.
+The analysis was carried out using Excel and SQL to clean, explore and summarize the data.